Salt River Project Elections – 2022

 - How would you ensure existing solar customers receive the full value of the solar their system generates?

 - What can SRP do to provide customers with clearer information about going solar?

-- What is your view on time-of-use rate structures?
+- What is your view on the extra fees SRP charges solar customers?

 - What should SRP do to help its customers be more energy efficient?

-- How will the increasing adoption of residential battery storage impact SRP?
+- How can SRP increase adoption of residential battery storage?